rknizzle/livetest/README.md

 # livetest
-#### livetest is a continous testing service/tool for testing backend endpoints/features in development or production environments.
+#### livetest is a continuous testing service/tool for testing backend endpoints/features in development or production environments.
 Test endpoints, get notified when they are down, and track response time

 # Get Started